 The QlikView colors page is useful to change the Color pattern of the Radar chart.
 Try to mix different options.

 Next, we are formatting the Expression value.
-As we all know that the Sum of Sales Amount is money, so we are selecting the money.
+As we all know, the Sum of Sales Amount is money, so we select the money.

 The Radar Chart Font page changes the Font family, style, and font size as per requirements.
 From the screenshot below, see that we changed the Font = Rockwell, and Font size to 11.